-It was evident that I must take some course of action to rebuild my mental outlook.
+It was evident that I must take some course of action to rebuild my fractured mind.
 But which one?

 Some methods of moving forward, I noticed, seemed to stick people into a new type of mire.
-Specifically, giving into malice or hate appeared to have a side effect of the speaker remaining entangled with their unfortunate circumstances.
-I decided that I did not want to take any path where negativity was dominant.
+Specifically, giving into malice or hate appeared to have a side effect of the speaker not moving beyond their unfortunate circumstances.
+I decided that I would not take any path where negativity was prevalent.

 Publishing a book

-As writing my book on Scientology was also an act of self-help in which I had decided to shun malice, the result is a fairly benign work, even in places where it perhaps should not be.
-But this is also the difference between a private conversation over a drink with friends and a publicly self-published work: different forums work in different ways and produce different results.
-Sure, I have misgivings, but I felt a public airing of such thoughts would be unproductive.
+As writing my book on Scientology was also an act of ‘self-help’—in which I had decided to shun malice—the result is a fairly benign work, even in places where it perhaps should not be.
+But this is also the difference between a private conversation over a drink with friends and a publicly published work—different forums work in different ways and produce different results.

-Neutrality does offer a seperate benefit to the reader, who is not encouraged to think of the subject in any particular light—something which is missing in most discourse on Scientology.
-I am pleased with my book and I stand by it, but I could not write it again: too much has changed in life and mind.
+Neutrality also offers an additional benefit to the reader, who is not encouraged to think of the subject in any particular light—something which is missing in much discourse about Scientology.
+I am pleased with my book and I stand by it, but I could not write it again—too much has changed in life and mind.
 The book remains a personal snapshot in time.

 Am I a Scientologist?

-All this raises the question: am I still a Scientologist?
+All this raises the question: Am I a Scientologist?

-In looking over my spinning thoughts, back in the desert, it struck me that a major failing of a mind fixated on a single set of ideas is that it thinks in absolute terms: ‘black or white’, ‘yes or no’, ‘right or wrong’.
+In pouring over my spinning thoughts, back in the desert, it struck me that a major failing of a mind fixated into a single set of ideas is that it thinks in absolute terms—black-or-white, yes-or-no, right-or-wrong.
 Nuanced thoughts are hard to come by as they threaten the whole show.

-As I once possessed an ‘absolute right’ for all things Scientology, to about-face into a new ‘absolute wrong’ could indicate a failure to transition into nuanced thinking.
-Shifting one’s stance from one extreme to another can be done without changing much at all!
+As I once possessed an ‘absolute right’ for all things Scientology, to about-face into a new absolute (‘absolute wrong’) would indicate a failure to transition into nuanced thinking.
+Shifting one’s stance from one extreme to another can be done without changing much at all.

-Thus, although I cannot consider myself an active Scientologist in any way, I acknowledge that I have a solid background in Scientology.
-I choose to retain any good, throw out the bad, and think over new ideas as they come.
+Thus although I no longer consider myself a Scientologist, I acknowledge that I have a solid background in Scientology.
+I choose to retain any good there may be while throwing out the rest.